nathancarter/apisandbox/plan.md

-Extend each command UI with an X in the top right that deletes the command, by calling `deleteAction` and then repopulating the view DIV, much like `changeAction` does.

 Extend each command UI with a "duplicate" button in the top right that duplicates the command, by calling `duplicateAction` and then repopulating the view DIV, much like the previous task.